ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/4-Prepare-LLaMA-models.md

     Due to the larger vocabulary size of Llama 3, you should quantize the embeddings with `--embedding-quantize 4,32` to further reduce the model size.

-### Option B: download and export stories110M model
+### Download and export stories110M model

-If you want to deploy and run a smaller model for educational purposes instead of the full Llama 3 8B model.
+Follow the steps in this section, if you want to deploy and run a smaller model for educational purposes instead of the full Llama 3 8B model.

 From the `executorch` root directory follow these steps: